 Most programs also access I/O devices , and each access must also be programmed.
 I/O devices vary widely.
 Some are meant to interact with humans, for example, a keyboard, a mouse, a screen.
 Others are meant for machine readable I/O. For example, a program can store a file on a disk or read a file from a network.
 These devices all have very different behavior, and their timing characteristics differ drastically from one another.

-Before tackling I/O programming, you need to gain a thorough understanding of how the CPU executes programs and interacts with memory.
+Before tackling I/O programming, you would need to gain a thorough understanding of how the CPU executes programs and interacts with memory.
 Since I/O device programming is difficult, and every program makes use of them, the software to handle I/O devices is included in the operating system.
 The C runtime environment provides a rich set of functions that an applications programmer can use to perform I/O actions, and we will call upon these services to perform our I/O operations.
-Before tackling I/O programming, you need to gain a thorough understanding of how the CPU executes programs and interacts with memory.

-The goal of this book is study how programs are executed by the computer.
-We will focus on how the program and data are storbiced in memory and how the CPU executes instructions.
+The goal of this book is to study how programs are executed by the computer.
+We will focus on how the program and data are stored in memory and how the CPU executes instructions.
 We leave I/O programming to more advanced books.